dentarg/auth0-blog/_posts/2017-02-15-introducing-auth0-hooks.md

 - 2015-10-29-extensibility-through-code-using-webtasks
 ---

 Auth0 Hooks are a new extensibility mechanism in Auth0 that allows you to customize the behavior of our platform using Node.js.
-Learn what Auth0 Hooks are and how they are what you can do with them.

 -----